ejasquith/chess/README.md

 - To provide a free way to play chess against a friend or family member without owning a physical board;
 - To be simple and easy to navigate and play;
+- To provide full functionality of game history;
 - To explain the rules of chess to those who need it;
 - To be fully accessible and have options to change the colour scheme of the website and board area;
 - Provide a session score tracker;